api3dao/oev-docs/docs/reference/oev/starter-guide/index.md

 ## Capturing OEV

-To capture the OEV, you should use a multicall contract that lets you update the data feed and the capture the OEV atomically.
+To capture the OEV, you should use a multicall contract that lets you update the data feed and capture the OEV atomically.
 You can find the encoded update transaction data in the [status endpoint](../api/#post-status) response.

 <!-- TODO: This should be more descriptive and refer to some Multicall contract.
 Or at least mention how to deploy one. -->